Buying crypto is easy (see our guide: How to Buy Cryptocurrency and Keep It in a Secure Wallet).

 The video game industry is worth close to $160 billion.
 While in the past gamers had no avenue for monetizing their activities in the virtual world, that has changed thanks to the emergence of content-sharing platforms like Twitch and DLive, new monetization models including subscription services, and the proliferation of esports tournaments.

 According to The State of Online Gaming 2020, an in-depth report based on responses from 4,500 global gamers, over 38% would like to become professionals providing they could support themselves financially while doing so.
 Clearly, the astronomic success of individuals like PewDiePie (Felix Kjellberg), Nina (Tyler Blevins), and Preston Arsement has inspired a generation.
+So it is natural that other gamers would like to learn how to earn cryptocurrency while playing games.

 With gamers being largely young and tech-savvy, it’s no surprise that some of them prefer to earn crypto rather than fiat currency.
 And there are several platforms that allow them to do just that.
+Since these gamers would be playing anyway, these solutions are essentially how to earn free cryptocurrency from daily life.

 A blockchain-based live streaming platform, DLive uses its own “virtual reward point system” known as Lemon.
 In the DLive ecosystem, Lemon is a virtual currency used to reward gamers or pay for subscriptions.
 The unit price of Lemon is fixed at $0.012 USD, and payouts are made to gamers bi-weekly.
 The minimum threshold for payouts is 4,250 Lemons ($51 USD), but because DLive is owned by TRON, gamers not domiciled in the United States can also request payment in TRX, BTT, or USDT stablecoins.
 Lemons cannot be transacted outside of the platform.